sungsoo-ahn/2025/_posts/2025-04-28-The-Usefulness-Ceiling.md

 ---
 layout: distill
 title: [The Usefulness Ceiling -- Why Frontier AI Isn't Ready to Replace Humans, And What We Should Do About It]
 description: [LLMs and diffusion models have improved so much so quickly of late that some believe that humans are at risk of wholesale replacement in the near term.
 We argue that a host of challenges and obstacles, which we can collectively call The Usefulness Ceiling, make such an event unlikely in the near term.
-We should make good use of this opportunity, orienting our research away from short-term projects and performance hacks and towards more ambitious, interdisciplinary challenges.]
+We should make good use of this opportunity, shifting our research away from short-term projects and performance hacks and towards more ambitious, interdisciplinary challenges.]
 date: 2025-04-28
 future: true
 htmlwidgets: true